Radioactive Seed Gives New Options for Breast Cancer Patients

 MammoSite therapy was developed to make it easier for more women to consider lumpectomy or breast conservation.
 Despite comparable long-term recurrence and survival rates of breast conservation therapy, the National Institutes of Health reports more than 40 percent of patients with early stage breast cancer still get a mastectomy.

 Medical oncologists, surgical oncologists, radiation oncologists and breast cancer researchers work together as a team to determine the best treatment approach for each breast cancer patient.

-The Latest Health News from the Nebraska Medical Center.
+The Latest Health News from Nebraska Medicine.